cstanislawski/IT_jobs_follower/README.md

   - SolidJobs
   - BulldogJob
-- List days in order of newest -> oldest
 - List salary & sort by it in [job_offers.yaml](offers/job_offers.yaml)
 - [JJI-only] If offer is present for multiple cities, then link the main offer with cities listed below
 - Provide link to company's glassdoor / other sites